xinyan-wang-stat/605-Final-Project/README.md

 ### Content

 #### code
-- This contains scripts for the analysis ranging from reading data, exploratory data analysis, data cleaning, data modeling to model diagnostics.
+- This contains scripts for the analysis ranging from reading data, exploratory data analysis to data modeling.

 #### report
 - This contains our report.